sandeepshakya2019/ISE_1_Frontend/README.md

 Implementation:

 Frontend:
-Use the device camera for clicking photos in real time.
+Use the device camera for clicking photos in real-time.
 Integrate file input components to allow manual uploads.
 Backend:
 Use Multer middleware to handle image uploads from the front end.